Chinese Car Brands

 Zhongtong Logo

 Zhongtong has been based in the city of Liaocheng since its inception.
 It came into existence in 1951 when a factory was built to manufacture and repair cars.
 In 1971, it changed its specialization, moving to the production of buses.
 These vehicles are available in a wide range of products.
-The lineup includes hybrid electric buses, as well as light, city, road, and luxury models of various capacities.
+The lineup includes hybrid electric buses and light, city, road, and luxury models of various capacities.

 List of Car Brands

-Modern Chinese cars withstand competition since their assembly is often controlled by well-known foreign companies, which also supply their components.
-However, on the world market, there are many cars of exclusively Chinese origin created by PRC enterprises without outside interference.
+Modern Chinese cars withstand competition since their assembly is often controlled by well-known foreign companies supplying their components.
+However, on the world market, many cars of exclusively Chinese origin are created by PRC enterprises without outside interference.
 This transport is also trustworthy because recently local manufacturers have begun to pay attention to new technologies and impressive basic equipment.

 Haval